 - xTool Laserbox can laser what you pick by cutting the selected image and engraving the characters accordingly.

 Reason 2: xTool Laserbox resumes working whenever you stop

 If you open the lid, both xTool Laserbox and Glowforge stop emitting laser beams and pause the task.
-However, xTool can proceed from where left off by closing the lid, Glowforge requires you to start all over again.
+However, xTool can proceed from where it left off by closing the lid; Glowforge requires you to start again.

 Part 2. xTool Laserbox Software Functions More Versatile than Glowforge